 The practice believes that everyone should have equal access to our services, including those whose first language is not English.
 The practice provides comprehensive and professional interpreting services either over the phone or in person, including British Sign Language support.
-If you or members of your family or a friend need this service please let staff know and they will be able to make the necessary arrangements.
+If you or members of your family or a friend need this service then please let our reception team know and they will be able to make the necessary arrangements for you.

 |Pontefract General Infirmary